Living Here

 Nuisance complaints escalate depending on the circumstances of the complaint, Council generally follows the below process:

 1st complaint - Letter sent to the alleged animal owner and complainant acknowledging the complaint.
 If it is a noise nuisance, the complainant will receive an Animal Noise Nuisance Kit and Diary along with their letter.
-The complainant is to complete and return to Council in order to progress to the 2nd complaint process.
+The complainant is to complete and return this to Council in order to progress to the 2nd complaint process.

 2nd complaint - An officer will liaise with both parties and investigate further.